1003rashmitha/Data-Projects/Crisis Analysis/Readme.md

-The Company QuickBite is facing a crisis post the food safety checks.
-So, we are going to analyse and get some key insights.
+A food delivery start, named QuickBite Express faced a major crisis mid 2025.
+The Company witnessed a major drop in their orders, delayed deliveries and unhappy customers.
+I have created a dashboard to analyse data pre-crisis and post-crisis to uncover the causes.